ewjay/fapiwiki/FAPI_Meeting_Notes_2016-09-20.rst

 ------------------------------------------------
 * issue #31 : technical
 * Currently we have only one scope `FinancialInformation`.
 Perhaps we need more fine grained ones?
+* balance and transactions are different.

 Events
 =============
 Pre-IIW (John)
 ----------------
-* Location fixed.
+* Location fixed (VM Ware).
 We will have time allocated.
 Likely to be 20 min.
 * Sascha is in the process of preparing a presentation.
 It should be ready for review next week.
+* John will see Don tomorrow to ask for the est. of time.

 Action::